edwardstone1337/Todoist/COPY_WORKFLOW.md

 4. Update the text content inside the `<p>` tag
 5. Verify the change appears correctly on the page

+### Example 1b: Updating Use Case Button Helper Text

+**Scenario:** Update the use case button helper text on how-it-works page

+1. In `COPY.md`, find `COPY-052: Use Case Button Helper Text`
+2. Update the **Current Copy** field
+3. In `how-it-works.html`, find all instances of the helper text below use case buttons
+4. Update the text content inside the `<p>` tags
+5. Verify the change appears correctly on all use cases

 ### Example 2: Updating Dynamic Error Message

 **Scenario:** Update the task name error message